-- Strong Bad: And you'd be all like "get ye flask", and it'd say "You can't get ye flask", and you'd just have to sit there and imagine why on Earth you can't get ye flask!
+- Strong Bad: And you'd be all like, "get ye flask", and it'd say "You can't get ye flask", and you'd just have to sit there and imagine why on Earth you can't get ye flask!
 Because the game's certainly not going to tell you.

-- Deathmaze 5000, for the TRS-80 and Apple ][, contained (among other things) a pit in the first level containing an item you needed to complete the game.
-Once you stepped on it you were stuck in one place, and your only clue was "To everything there is a season."
-In case you didn't pick up on the clue, it would shout "To everything, TURN TURN TURN" after a few minutes.
+- In the first level, there's a pit containing an item you need to complete the game.
+Once you stepped on it, you were stuck in one place, and your only clue was "To everything there is a season," and, to hammer the point home, after a few minutes it would also shout, "To everything, TURN TURN TURN."
 Typing in "Turn" did nothing.
-Physically turning by hitting the move keys did nothing.
-None of the items you got on that level were "turnable".
-The only way to know what to do was if you bought the Deathmaze 5000 Hint Sheet from the software company.
+Physically turning using the move keys did nothing.
+None of the items on that level were "turnable".
+The only way to know what to do was to buy the hint sheet from the software company.

-- 8-bit adventure Heroes of Karn required you to extinguish some smouldering ashes with the water you were carrying.
+- 8-bit adventure Heroes Of Karn required you to extinguish some smouldering ashes with the water you were carrying.
 None of PUT WATER ON, DROP WATER ON, POUR WATER ON, USE WATER WITH, QUENCH, DOUSE, EXTINGUISH, COOL, DAMPEN, MOISTEN, SOAK, DRENCH, FLOOD, WET or IMMERSE ASHES would work.
-Figuring out you had to "WATER ASHES" was by far the hardest part of that game.
+It would only accept "WATER ASHES".
+Figuring this out was by far the hardest part of the game.

-- Parodied in Hugo's House Of Horrors:
+- Parodied in Hugo's House of Horrors:

 -> open boltPlease say "undo bolt".

 - Pretty much the entire point of Pick Up the Phone Booth and Aisle is trying different verbs to see what ending you get.

-- As part of its copy protection, King's Quest III: To Heir Is Human included several spells the player needed to cast.
+- As part of its copy protection, the game included several spells the player needed to cast.
 Rather than an easily-copied phrase, each spell consisted of several steps requiring advance preparation.
 Unfortunately, several of those steps required a specific verb or the entire process would fail.